Hotel investors battle for yield as sector heats up

 But investors say there are signs of overheating in some areas, making it more challenging to hit target returns that are typically around 6.5 to 7.5 percent.

-Typically featuring smaller rooms, local-themed design and buzzy lounges, lifestyle covers both luxury and budget classes and includes hotels such as Starwood’s W HOT.N, IHG’s Indigo (IHG.L), Citizen M, and Moxy.
-Hilton (HLT.N), Best Western and Germany’s Steigenberger are among those recently announcing new brands in this space.
+Typically featuring smaller rooms, local-themed design and buzzy lounges, lifestyle covers both luxury and budget classes and includes hotels such as Starwood’s W, IHG’s Indigo , Citizen M, and Moxy.
+Hilton, Best Western and Germany’s Steigenberger are among those recently announcing new brands in this space.

-Examples of the genre include the privately owned 25 Hours Hotel in Berlin, where visitors flock to a 10th floor bar and restaurant that overlook the neighboring zoo.
+Examples of the genre include the privately owned 25 Hours Hotel in Berlin, where visitors flock to a 10th floor bar and restaurant that overlook the neighbouring zoo.

 Liran Wizman, a developer and owner who is opening two W hotels in Amsterdam this year that will be managed by Starwood, told Reuters he had shifted his focus in the past couple of years from mid-scale hotels to lifestyle, which now makes up half his portfolio.